jsxgraph/jsxgraph/doc/jsdoc/README.md

 # JSXGraph API Documentation

-*JSXGraph API version 1.xx.x – yyy (xxxx-xx-xx)*
+*JSXGraph version 1.13.3, API generated 2026-09-24*

-JSXGraph is a cross-platform library for interactive geometry, function plotting and data visualisation in the web browser.
+[JSXGraph](https://jsxgraph.org) is a cross-platform library for interactive geometry, function plotting and data visualisation in the web browser.
 It turns abstract concepts into graphics that can be dragged, animated and explored — for teaching, learning, assessment and research alike.